Studying Abroad in Lyon

 Minimum GPA: 2.75

-Language: Must have completed two years of college level French, with a minimum 3.0 GPA in that language.
+Language: Must have completed level 102 of college French, with a minimum 3.0 GPA in French.

 Must have attended Pacific University full-time for at least one semester.